 Chicken was the meat most closely related with obesity.
 Decrease your intake of animal foods by substituting 3 chicken-based-meals per week with beans or legumes.

-Take the stairs
+9. Take the Stairs

-Summing it up
+Summing It up

 We have to first make sure that we truly hit a weight-loss plateau and our mind is not playing tricks on us.
 To do that, we have to reassess our goals and readjust our habits accordingly.
 Then, we can implement specific strategies to break through and move forward with our goals.

 Featured photo credit: Sam Moqadam via unsplash.com

 |||^||Hursel R, Viechtbauer W, Westerterp-Plantenga MS.: The effects of green tea on weight loss and weight maintenance: a meta-analysis.|

-|||^||Am J Clin Nutr.
-2012 Aug: A randomized trial of the effects of an almond-enriched, hypocaloric diet in the treatment of obesity|
+|||^||The American Journal of Clinical Nutrition: A randomized trial of the effects of an almond-enriched, hypocaloric diet in the treatment of obesity|

-|||^||J Nutr.
-2012 Feb: Longitudinal changes in BMI in older adults are associated with meat consumption differentially, by type of meat consumed.|
+|||^||The Journal of Nutrition: Longitudinal changes in BMI in older adults are associated with meat consumption differentially, by type of meat consumed|